mjohnson518/supernova-web/docs/nova-docs/overview/introduction.md

 SuperNova is a production-grade proof-of-work blockchain implementation written in Rust, designed to demonstrate modern blockchain architecture while leveraging Rust's safety features and performance characteristics.
 This blockchain platform delivers a combination of security, performance, and environmental consciousness through its features including quantum-resistant cryptography, advanced disaster recovery mechanisms, and integrated environmental impact tracking.

-The project has now completed all planned development phases (Phase 1-6) and has reached FINAL RELEASE CANDIDATE status.
-We have successfully implemented the complete blockchain stack, including core blockchain functionality, networking layers, quantum-resistant cryptography, comprehensive security hardening, environmental impact tracking, Lightning Network implementation, production optimizations and deployment infrastructure.
-Supernova represents a feature-complete platform for next-generation blockchain applications, ready for production deployment.
+The project is currently at version 0.9.0-BETA.
+We have made significant progress implementing the blockchain stack, including all core functionality, networking layers, quantum-resistant cryptography, security hardening, environmental impact tracking, and Lightning Network capabilities.
+Supernova is actively being developed as a feature-rich platform for next-generation blockchain applications.

 **Official Website**: [https://supernovanetwork.xyz/](https://supernovanetwork.xyz/)

 ## Project Status and Progress Overview

-The project is currently at version 0.9.9 in a **FINAL RELEASE CANDIDATE** state with the following component statuses:
+The project is currently at version 0.9.0-BETA with the following component statuses:

-**Overall Progress: ALL PHASES COMPLETE**
+**Overall Progress: Development In Progress**

-The project has successfully completed Phase 1 (Core Blockchain Foundations), Phase 2 (Network and Transaction Propagation), Phase 3 (Quantum Resistance & Security Hardening), Phase 4 (Environmental Features), Phase 5 (Lightning Network Implementation), and Phase 6 (Production Readiness).
-This marks the completion of all planned development phases, establishing a production-ready blockchain implementation with comprehensive performance optimizations, monitoring, deployment infrastructure, and disaster recovery capabilities.
+The project is working through planned development phases including Core Blockchain Foundations, Network and Transaction Propagation, Quantum Resistance & Security Hardening, Environmental Features, Lightning Network Implementation, and Production Readiness.
+This development roadmap aims to establish a production-ready blockchain implementation with comprehensive performance optimizations, monitoring, deployment infrastructure, and disaster recovery capabilities.

-Supernova is now ready for production deployment with:
+Supernova is being developed with:
-- Highly optimized blockchain core with parallel transaction verification
+- Optimized blockchain core with parallel transaction verification
 - Comprehensive Docker and Kubernetes deployment configurations
 - Complete monitoring and alerting infrastructure
 - Scalable and resilient architecture with auto-scaling capabilities
 - Comprehensive backup and disaster recovery systems
 - Production-grade deployment documentation and guides

-The next milestone is the 1.0.0 release, which will focus on final polishing and user feedback incorporation.
+The target for mainnet launch is Q3 2025.

 Component breakdown: